Combined Sewer Overflow (CSO) in Richmond

 Source: Richmond Department of Public Utilities, Richmond's Combined Sewer System

-In 1983, the city built the Shockoe Retention Basin on Chapel Island just downstream from the former mouth of Shockoe Creek.
+In 1972, the city began planning to construct a retention basin.
+In 1983, the city built the Shockoe Retention Basin on Chapel Island, just downstream from the former mouth of Shockoe Creek.
 It was designed to capture 35 million gallons of the initial surge or "first flush" of stormwater runoff from a rainstorm.
-The Hampton-McCloy Tunnel, designed to capture 7 million gallons, was completed in 2003.

 Shockoe Retention Basin on Chapel Island (red outline) is on the north bank of the James River, not far from the State Capitol (yellow circle)